DMcDonough26/dmcdonough26.github.io/projects/nba_scoreboard/visuals/index.md

 #### 2. Style‑of‑Play Scatter / Beeswarm
 <img class="zoomable" src="/projects/nba_scoreboard/images/style.png" alt="Style">

 This chart illustrates the variables within the style category of the ratings with a visual similar to a bee swarm chart.
-The example above illustrates not just how fast Miami has been playing, but also how deliberately they have bucked the at times monotonous trend of spread pick and roll.
+The example above illustrates not just how fast Miami has been playing, but also how deliberately they have bucked the at-times monotonous trend of spread pick and roll.
 Instead, they've revamped their offense, drawing inspiration form last season’s Memphis team, which focused on dribble-drive penetration, kickouts, and cuts.
-Play diversity is calculated as the sum of the squared differences of each team's frequency of running each play type compared to the league average frequency for that play type.
+Play diversity is calculated as the sum of the squared differences of each team's frequency of running each play type and the league average frequency for that play type.

 #### 3. Play Type Frequency & Efficiency
 <img class="zoomable" src="/projects/nba_scoreboard/images/play types.png" alt="Play Types Miami">